-FCC Chairman Julius Genachowski officially stepping down 'in the coming weeks'Alex Wagner - Deputy Managing Editor, News Desk
+FCC Chairman Julius Genachowski officially stepping down 'in the coming weeks'Alex Wagner - Editorial Director of News and Content

 Just as rumored, Federal Communications Commission Chairman will officially be stepping down from his position.
 The news was revealed today on the FCC's website, as the agency has an event listing that says that Genachowski will make his plans official at a staff meeting that's set to kick off at 10 a.m.
 EDT.
 Genachowski will be stepping down at some point "in the coming weeks."
 There's no word yet on what he plans to do afterward or who his successor will be.